Bard College at Simon's Rock: the Early College

 WHERE WE ARE LOCATED

 Students working on a farmHeadquarters are in the remodeled Pond Cottage next to the campus farm with a large open space for meetings and workshops and co-working space for students.
-The HQ will include a washing station for farm produce and prep areas for honey processing.
-The Center itself, including the surrounding land and trails, will host workshops and events, guided visits, or invite visitors simply to be inspired and recharged in nature.
+The HQ will include a wash station for farm produce and areas for honey and maple syrup processing.
+The Center itself, including the surrounding land and trails, will host workshops and events, guided visits, and invite visitors simply to be inspired and recharged in nature.

 WHAT WE DO